Michael Balter: Education and early career

 Born on the Alaskan Aleutian Islands, Balter grew up in Los Angeles and studied at the University of California, Los Angeles and San Jose State University.
 He obtained his master's degree in biology from UCLA in 1977.
 As a student, Balter was involved in far-left politics and especially the movement opposing the Vietnam War.
 He was conscripted into the US Army and stationed at Fort Ord, where he and other members of the radical Progressive Labor Party, which aimed to "subvert and destroy [the military] from within", attempted to organize resistance to the war amongst soldiers.
 He was court-martialed twice, once for distributing anti-war literature, and once for disrupting a training exercise.

 Balter began his journalism career writing for newspapers based in Los Angeles, including LA Weekly, the Los Angeles Times, and Los Angeles magazine.
 In the 1990s he relocated to Paris, where he was a foreign correspondent for several American newspapers and magazines, and began writing for Science magazine.

 Science journalism

+Balter's 2006 book The Goddess and the Bull describes the Neolithic archaeological site of Çatalhöyük in Turkey and the major excavations that have taken place their since the 1960s.
+It received positive reviews in both popular magazines and academic journals.